Azra Bihorac

 Azra Bihorac, MD, MS (born April 2, 1965) is a Bosnian-American professor, nephrologist, and critical care intensivist who is the senior associate dean of research at the University of Florida College of Medicine and the R. Glenn Davis Professor of Medicine, Surgery, Anesthesiology, and Physiology & Functional Genomics.
-She co-founded the Intelligent Clinical Care Center (IC^{3}) research center at the University of Florida in 2021 with Parisa Rashidi.
+She co-founded the Intelligent Clinical Care Center (IC3) research center at the University of Florida in 2021 with Parisa Rashidi.

 Early life and education

 Bihorac grew up near Brčko and earned her medical degree from the University of Sarajevo in 1990 (a year before the Yugoslav Wars began) and started working at a hospital in Brčko.

 On April 29, 1992, weeks after the start of the Bosnian War, Bihorac fled the Bosnian genocide by escaping across the Sava river with her son, her medical degree, and 2,000 deutschmarks "sown in the underlining of [her] trench coat."
 At 5 a.m. the following morning, the Brčko bridge massacre occurred and killed 100 civilians crossing the bridge.